Introduction

 6. Joining Groups: Students should join Flickr groups (photo pools coupled with threaded discussion lists) related to what most interests them in their personal lives.
 There are two major benefits to joining groups:

 * Students can send their own relevant photos to the group pool, thus increasing exposure to their own work and making receiving comments more likely.
-Students should always try to comment on photos of other group members.
+Students should always try to comment on photos of other group members.* They can take part in discussion on the group list – a challenge even for intermediate students.

 7. Exploring Geotags: Flickr, in association with Yahoo!
 Maps, allows users to tag their photos with a specific geographic coordinate.
 This allows students to both tag their own photos by selecting the exact location on a map, and to explore the world map by finding photos from a geographic location of their choice.
 This is an excellent way to learn geography while associating the maps with images.
 Teachers could have students practice speaking about directions, geographic features, distance, area, countries, cities, etc.